 This brings us to the final theme of our analysis, temporal positioning.
-Rather than understanding historical change as a simple unilinear sequence of events, as Boltanski and Chiapello’s discussion of spirits of capitalism implies, we would suggest that the idea of time found in the nost/post-algia of the Do Lectures is closer to the spiral (see Burrell 1992).
+Rather than understanding historical change as a simple unilinear sequence of events, as Boltanski and Chiapello’s (2005) discussion of spirits of capitalism implies.
+Although they do not explicitly theorise the temporality of the spirits of capitalism, the basic model of contestation/critique and response/recuperation, suggests a basically evolutionary development or progress of spirits, each emerging from the contradictions in the previous formation.
+We would locate the Do Lectures, and the ‘even newer’ spirit within this temporal frame, but suggest that in terms of the ideological content of the Do Lectures, articulates an idea of time more akin to a spiral (see Burrell 1992).
 Here time progresses, but also repeats and circles past itself, calling forth ‘echoes’ of the past not as an eternal return of the same, but as a repetition with difference.
+This is quite distinct from the idea of progress and rationalisation that characterised the second spirit, though not a complete break with the third spirit, which itself captured romantic, nostalgic elements in the valorisation of the ‘artist’ as a non-industrial, perhaps pre-industrial, figure around which a new image of the entrepreneur could be built.
 The past can thus be brought into the future, not by simply going backwards, but by moving forward.
-Community and craft can be regained, work and life, economics and existence, can be reintegrated through progress and return.
+At the Do lectures, it was suggested that community and craft might be regained, work and life, economics and existence, might be reintegrated, through progress and return.
 Burrell suggests that understanding organizational change in terms of spiral time differs from both the linear time of the mainstream change management literature, grounded in industrial logics of production and progress, and from the eternal return of cyclical time, rooted in rural and agricultural forms of organization and production.
 In this conception, spiral time ‘breaks free from linear and cyclical patterns with the assumption of the march of progress in the former and that of overarching repetitive stability in the latter’ (Burrell, 1992, 162).
 To illustrate this point, Burrell draws on the example of the Levellers from the English Civil War, suggesting that their struggles were echoed some 200 years later in the 19th century and the development of the unions.
 Here the idea is that certain forms - including the ideological forms - of struggle are repeated, or perhaps better reproduced, in a different political, economic, and cultural context, so they are not simply a repetition of the same.
 We would argue that a similar dynamic can be seen in the Do Lectures, which seek to address the criticisms of the ‘even newer’ social movements with the formation of an ‘even newer’ spirit of capitalism: one that draws upon, and seeks legitimacy from, a combination of nostalgic retrospection and nostalgic prognostication.
 Whilst replicating the basic temporal idea of the spiral, rather than the line, the movement is not so much ‘back to the future’, as Burrell (1992) suggests, as onward, ever onward, to find the good old times yet to come (around again).